redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09/README.md

 ### Functions with Multiple Return Values

 WebAssembly functions can also return multiple values.
 Here's a simple example in which we calculate the conjugate of complex number.
-This is a very simple operation that transforms a complex number `a + bi` into `a - bi`.
+This is a very simple operation that transforms the complex number `a + bi` into `a - bi`.

 The WebAssembly function is passed a complex number in the form of two, 64-bit floating point numbers, and it returns another complex number, also in the form of two, 64-bit floating point numbers.